earthai-tech/k-diagram/docs/source/user_guide/uncertainty.rst

 suite of specialized polar visualizations designed to dissect and illuminate various facets of forecast uncertainty.

+.. admonition:: From Theory to Practice: A Real-World Case Study
+   :class: hint

+   The visualization methods described in this guide were developed to solve practical challenges in interpreting complex, high-dimensional forecasts.
+For a detailed case study demonstrating how these plots are used to analyze the spatiotemporal uncertainty of a deep learning model for land subsidence forecasting, please refer to our research paper, :cite:t:`kouadiob2025`.
+The paper showcases how these diagnostics can reveal critical trade-offs between models that are often invisible to standard aggregate metrics.

 Why Polar Plots for Uncertainty?
 ------------------------------------